mraad/elastic-graph/README.md

 | --indexSize | Specify spatial index cell size, if not defined it will be set to 2 x robust distance |

 ### Updates

+*2018-03-04*: Added `--robustRate` as a command line argument.
+The robust distance will be decremented at each learning epoch by the current value - current value * robustRate.

 *2018-02-20*: Added `--dirDistMode` and `--indexSize` as command line arguments.